ucsf-wynton/wynton-website-hpc/docs/hpc/status/incidents-current.md

 #### <span style="color: orange;">Full downtime</span>

+**Update**: Still status quo; the BeeGFS issue holds us back from bringing the scheduler back up.
+We're rather certain that we will not be able to resolve it today or tomorrow.
+<br><span class="timestamp">November 13, 13:45 PT</span>

 **Update**: Login and development nodes are available.
 Write access to the BeeGFS file system has been re-enabled.
 Due to continued issues in getting BeeGFS back in stable state, we are still not ready for